-In the world of IT service management, a well-thought-out service catalog is a requisite for success.
+In the world of IT service management, a well-thought-out IT service catalog is a requisite for success.
 So when it comes times to implementing a service catalog — much less defining and structuring one — it’s essential to make sure you have the most important bases covered.

 We spoke with Doug Tedder, the principal of Tedder Consulting, an ITSM and IT Governance consultancy, to discuss some of the major pitfalls to avoid when creating a service catalog for your organization.
 Tedder has years of experience within the ITSM space across a number of different industries, and his advice about the “dos and don’ts” of service catalog implementation is worth its weight in gold.